Seijun Suzuki – An Annotated Filmography (1956-1963)

 (Second part here)

 There is a large Seijun Suzuki retrospective starting in São Paulo this week at the Moreira Salles Institute with 17 features including 15 35mm prints.
-To mark the date, I’m choosing Suzuki to start a new section in the blog for anointed filmographies.
+To mark the date, I’m choosing Suzuki to start a new section in the blog for annotated filmographies.
 The first part here covers the period between 1956 and 1963, in through 7 years he shot around 30 cheap films for Nikkatsu studios (21 of which are covered below).
-This is a very enriching exercise given that Suzuki oeuvre remains only through a few key works, above all Tokyo Drifter and Branded to Kill eccentric masterworks of Yakuza cinema, and there is many distortions and questionable perceptions around this films, particularly those of this “less mature” period.
-The second part should arrive Wednesday covering another 24 films between 1964 and his final 2005 feature.
+This is a very enriching exercise given that Suzuki oeuvre remains only known through a few key works, above all Tokyo Drifter and Branded to Kill, two eccentric masterworks of Yakuza cinema, and there are many distortions and questionable perceptions around these films, particularly those of this “less mature” period.
+The second part should arrive on Wednesday, covering another 24 films between 1964 and his final 2005 feature.

 Pure Emotions of the Sea (1956)

-Suzuki’s second film, a harbor romance de based in a song by lead actor Hachiro Kasuga (many of Suzuki’s early films are vehicles for local young popstars).
+Suzuki’s second film, a harbor romance, based on a song by lead actor Hachiro Kasuga (many of Suzuki’s early films are vehicles for local young pop stars).
 It has a very strong ambiance, good musical numbers and comic scenes.
 It is essentially a get a foot in the industry film, but it is enjoyable and only 48 minutes.

 Inn of the Floating Weeds (1957)

-Kagusa also inspired Inn of the Floating Weeds, despite here only playing a supporting part and the mood here be far more sober.
+Kagusa also inspired Inn of the Floating Weeds, despite only playing a supporting part, and the mood here is far more sober.
 A revenge tale set at the borders of Yakuza, very raw and desperate.
 The portrait of Japanese youth without perspective is cruel.
-Suzuki’s Nikkatsu period quality varies a lot according to his materials, despite Inn of the Floating Weeds’ script be nothing special, he seems specially engaged here with a believe that there’s something apocalyptical behind its plot.
+Suzuki’s Nikkatsu period quality varies a lot according to his materials, despite Inn of the Floating Weeds’ script be nothing special, he seems specially engaged here with a belief that there’s something apocalyptic behind its plot.

 Eight Hours of Terror (1957)